ailinnesse/MRI_disease_classification/README.md

 ### Augmentation
 To address the issue of overfitting in the trained models, I implemented augmentation techniques using the Albumentations library.
 Some examples of the augmentation techniques used include RandomScale, RandomBrightnessContrast, HorizontalFlip, GaussNoise, and Rotate, with a limit of 10 with different probabilities.

-By applying these techniques to the training dataset during the model fitting process, the models were better equipped to generalize and perform well on new, unseen data.
+By applying these techniques to the training dataset, the models were better equipped to generalize and perform well on new, unseen data.

 Example of the Albumentations augmentations: